 What is L2TP Protocol?

 L2TP or Layer 2 Tunneling Protocol (L2TP) is the result of a partnership between Cisco and Microsoft.
 It was created to provide a more secure VPN protocol than PPTP.
-L2TP VPN protocol is a tunneling protocol like PPTP that allows users to access the common network remotely.
+L2TP is a tunneling protocol like PPTP that allows users to access the common network remotely.

 Advantages of L2TP Protocol